Well, as usual, I’ve got a lot of territory to cover with this one.

 I KNEW something drastic would have to happen before we took this shit seriously, and dealt with climate change.

-An interesting scene regarding feminism comes when the Commander (a very sexy Joseph Fiennes) gives his “handmaid,” Offred, a contraband beauty magazine, like it’s a gift from God.
+A subtly female-savvy scene comes when the Commander (a very sexy Joseph Fiennes) gives his “handmaid,” Offred, a contraband beauty magazine, like it’s a gift from God.
 She admits she used to look at them in the old days when she got her hair highlighted (my sista!!!).
 But the Commander then says what I’ve always thought about those damn magazines: that they contribute to a “list of made-up problems: no woman was ever rich enough, young enough, pretty enough, good enough.”
 Amen, brother.
 And then he drops the bomb: “Now you can fulfill your biological destinies in peace.”

 “Biological destiny?”
 Offred asks.